kadena-io/pact/docs/en/pact-functions.md

 *capability*&nbsp;` -> bool` *&rarr;*&nbsp;`string`

-Specify and request grant of CAPABILITY.
-Once granted, CAPABILITY and any composed capabilities are in scope for the rest of the transaction.
-Allows direct invocation of capabilities, which is not available in the blockchain environment.
+Acquire (if unmanaged) or install (if managed) CAPABILITY.
+CAPABILITY and any composed capabilities are in scope for the rest of the transaction.
 ```lisp
 (test-capability (MY-CAP))
 ```